rtCamp/rtbiz-helpdesk/docs/staff/tickets/web_based_ticket_ui.md

  ####  A. Ticket Content Area

-'*' indicates the feature is visible only the staff and not the customer.
+'*' indicates the feature is visible only to the staff and not the customer.

-1. Ticket Title - A combination of the unique ID genearted for each ticket and the request subject set by the ticket author.
+1. Ticket Title - A combination of the unique ID generated for each ticket and the request subject set by the ticket author.

 2. Ticket Author -  The contact name, which can be a email address if profile does not have a name associated.